Lumavate-Team/documentation/docs/6-CLI.rst

 .. warning::
    ``--table`` is deprecated.
-   Use ``--format`` to see the JSON values organized in table format.
+   Use ``--format`` to see JSON values organized in table format.

 .. _Org:

 Org
 ^^^

-Commands that list the organizations associated with a specified environment or organization.
+Commands that list the organizations associated with an environment or organization.

 .. _Org Child-orgs:

 Child-orgs
 ++++++++++

-Lists the child organizations that a specified profile’s organization can share with.
+Lists the child organizations that a profile’s associated organization can share with.

 Example: